What is an Internship?

 oversees the internship course.

 Other ways to connect with WJU students and alumni:

-Working Lunch Series: Have lunch with professors and students from a specific academic program area to share valuable industry insights.
-This process enables professors to keep their teaching content relavent to their students and current industry standards.
+- Working Lunch Series: Have lunch with professors and students from a specific academic program area to share valuable industry insights.
+This process enables professors to keep their teaching content relevant to their students and current industry standards.

 - Career & Internship Fair: Recruit students and alumni to your organization; held annually in the Spring.

 - Campus Recruitment: Interested in meeting one-on-one with students for recruitment?
 Just schedule a visit through the Office of Career & Life Planning by emailing careerservices [at] jessup [dot] edu or call 916.577.1815.